pawelgates/Smart-CIIM/README.md

 # Smart CIIM
-<b>GUI application created with Python (os, tkinter, openpyxl) that hepls to create and manage big amount of Excel files without opening them.</b>
+<b>GUI cross-platform application that was created with Python (os, tkinter, openpyxl) for SEMI company.
+It helps to manage big amount of Excel files without opening them, create templates and folder groups for specific tasks.</b>

 #### <ins>Main menu</ins>